Andrea Nolan

-Early life
+Early life and education

 After completing secondary education at Manor House School, Raheny, Nolan studied veterinary medicine at Trinity College Dublin.
 After a brief period with a veterinary practice, she undertook postgraduate study at the universities of Bristol and Cambridge and the Technical University of Munich.

 Career

-Nolan was appointed a lecturer at the University of Glasgow in 1989 and Professor of Veterinary Pharmacology in 1998.
+Nolan was appointed a lecturer at the University of Glasgow in 1989 and professor of veterinary pharmacology in 1998.
 She continues to hold the latter post and remains active in research focused on pain in animals.
 Nolan further pursued advanced clinical training, and received a diploma from the Royal College of Veterinary Surgeons, as well as recognition from the European College of Veterinary Pharmacology and Toxicology, and the European College of Veterinary Anaesthesia.

-In 1999, she was appointed Dean of the Faculty of Veterinary Medicine, the first female Dean at the University and the first woman to lead a British vet school.
+In 1999, she was appointed dean of the Faculty of Veterinary Medicine, the first female dean at the university and the first woman to lead a British vet school.

-Vice-Principal
+Vice-principal

-In 2004, she was appointed Vice-Principal of the University with responsibility for Learning & Teaching, and in 2006 took on additional responsibility for Internationalisation.
-At the same time, Anton Muscatelli, Dean of the Faculty of Social Sciences, was appointed Vice-Principal for Strategy, Budgeting and Advancement.
-In 2009, Muscatelli was appointed Principal of the University and shortly afterwards promoted Nolan to the new post of Senior Vice-Principal and Deputy Vice-Chancellor; Frank Coton, Dean of the Faculty of Engineering, was appointed Vice-Principal for Learning & Teaching.
-In her new role, Nolan had particular responsibility for restructuring the University's nine Faculties into four new Colleges.
+In 2004, she was appointed vice-principal of the university with responsibility for learning and teaching, and in 2006 took on additional responsibility for internationalisation.
+At the same time, Anton Muscatelli, dean of the Faculty of Social Sciences, was appointed vice-principal for strategy, budgeting and advancement.
+In 2009, Muscatelli was appointed principal of the university and shortly afterwards promoted Nolan to the new post of senior vice-principal and deputy vice-chancellor; Frank Coton, dean of the Faculty of Engineering, was appointed vice-principal for learning and teaching.
+In her new role, Nolan had particular responsibility for restructuring the university's nine faculties into four new colleges.

-Principal & Vice Chancellor
+Principal and vice chancellor

-Nolan was appointed Principal & Vice Chancellor of Edinburgh Napier University in 2013, succeeding Dame Joan Stringer to the post, and announced plans for a new University strategy for 2014–2019.
+Nolan was appointed principal and vice chancellor of Edinburgh Napier University in 2013, succeeding Dame Joan Stringer to the post, and announced plans for a new university strategy for 2014–2019.
+She remained in post until December 2024 when she was succeeded by Professor Sue Rigby.

 Other roles

-Nolan is, as of 2021, Chair of the Interface Strategic Board and a board member or trustee of Medical Research Scotland, the Universities and Colleges Employers Association, the Moredun Foundation and the Universities Federation for Animal Welfare.
+Nolan is, as of 2021, chair of the Interface Strategic Board and a board member or trustee of Medical Research Scotland, the Universities and Colleges Employers Association, the Moredun Foundation and the Universities Federation for Animal Welfare.
 She is Convenor of the International Committee of Universities Scotland and she also serves as the organisation's Lead Member for Gender-Based Violence.